Safeguarding adult at risk policy

 All disclosures for unsupervised work with adults at risk, that meet the definition of regulated work, will be at an enhanced level.

-Additionally, all individuals recruited to Welwyn Hatfield Borough Council undergo preemployment referencing covering a three year period.
+Additionally, all individuals recruited to Welwyn Hatfield Borough Council undergo pre-employment referencing covering a five year period.

-Further information on the Recruitment Process and pre-employment checks can be found in the Welwyn Hatfield Borough Council Recruitment Policy.
+Further information on the Recruitment Process and pre-employment checks can be found in the Welwyn Hatfield Borough Council Recruitment & Selection Policy.

 5.3.
 Contracted services

 In line with the core standards set out by the HSAB, we will ensure that in any services we commission, safeguarding adults’ standards are in place.
-We will monitor the ability of the contracted provider to meet these standards through the contact/compliance monitoring process.
+We can monitor the ability of the contracted provider to meet these standards through the contract/compliance monitoring process.
 This includes ensuring that:

 • Commissioned services know about, and adhere to, relevant safeguarding adults at risk guidance.